vladnikolov86/cleanup-object/README.md

 ## Object empty values recursive remover

 Small utility that cleans up object recursively.
-It works with objects with any level of nesting, and removes objects that has any of the following value:
+It works with objects with any level of nesting, and removes objects that have any of the following value:

  1.  "" /empty string/
  2. null